ts4z/barge.org/README.md

 tags cross-links, etc).
 Without getting into the details, try to follow what other documents in that directory are doing.

+Files that are called "_index.md" mean that the page is a literal index of the other things that are in that directory.
+This is good for a blog or for the in-memoriam page.

+Files that are called "index.md" do not show the pages under that subdirectory.

+(These files can also be _index.html and index.html.)

 Guidelines
 ----------